evanguarnaccia/dataiku-gitops/README.md

 ### <span class="c8">Configure Nodes</span>

-<span class="c0">This pipeline will consist of three nodes, a design node for development, and automation nodes for staging and production.</span>
+<span class="c0">This pipeline will consist of three nodes: a design node for development, and automation nodes for staging and production.</span>

 <span class="c0">Create the needed instances in Fleet Manager</span>